netherhouse/Afina/README.md

 pip install -r requirements.txt

-(create .env.sample to .env and populate it with all required data)
+(сopy .env.sample to .env and populate it with all required data)

 python manage.py migrate
 python manage.py createsuperuser